discordjs/guide/guide/additional-info/updating-from-v14.md

 `ApplicationCommand#dmPermission` and `ApplicationCommand#setDMPermission()` have been removed.
 This was legacy functionality for commands—use contexts instead.

+### AnnouncementChannel

+`AnnouncementChannel#addFollower()` now returns `FollowedChannelData` instead of a snowflake.
+This helps to expose the created webhook id in the target channel.

 ### BaseInteraction

 `BaseInteraction#isAnySelectMenu()` has been removed.
 Use `BaseInteraction#isSelectMenu()` instead, which has been repurposed to accept all select menu component types.